Joseph Campbell Mapped the One Chapter Every Founder Is Trying to Skip

 The identity that becomes the ceiling

-Every founder has an old identity.
+Every founder has that old identity.
 The one that built the company.
 The one that proved everyone wrong.
 The one that survived the early losses and turned them into fuel.
 That identity is real.
 It cost something.
 And it will, at some point, become the ceiling.

-If you're honest with yourself, you know whether you're in it right now.
-Here's how: the ceiling doesn't move.
-You've changed the strategy.
+If you are honest with yourself, you know whether you are in it right now.
+The ceiling doesn't move.
+You have changed the strategy.
 Hired, fired, pivoted, rebuilt systems, found new angles.
 The ceiling is still there.
-That's not a business problem.
-That's a self problem.
-The version of you that built what you have is the same version that cannot build what comes next.

 Campbell found only two responses to this moment across every story in human history.

-Campbell's research landed the same way across a thousand stories.
+A thousand myths.
+Not one exception.
 The hero who went in emerged.
 Transformed.
-Not the same person — someone built for what comes next.
-Every single time.
+Not the same person.
+Someone built for what comes next.

-There's no version of the story where the hero skips it and still becomes who they were meant to be.
-A thousand myths.
-Not one exception.
+There is no version of the story where the hero skips this chapter and still becomes who he was meant to be.

 Stop optimizing it.
 Go in.